GU4243-ADS/Spring2018/Project_Starter_Codes/Project2-PredictiveModelling/doc/project2_desc.md

 ├──output/
 ├──README.md
 ```
-- The `data` folder should contain the raw image data and a file that contains groundtruth labels for the images.
-Currently there is a data folder with example hand-written zipcode images for the starter codes along with a folder containing the project data.
+- The `data` folder currently contains example hand-written zipcode images for the starter codes.
 You should **remove** the zipcode data from your final repo.
+The project data is too big for Github.
 - The `doc` folder should have documentations for this project, presentation files and other supporting materials.
 You should have a final `main.RMD` following the template given in the starter codes.
 Your `main.RMD` can assume that there is a data folder of raw images outside the root with subfolders corresponding to the training set and the test set.
 - The `figs` folder contains figure files produced during the project and running of the codes.
 - (For R users) The `lib` folder contain R codes for the AI program.
 It should have the following files: `feature.R`, `train.R`, and `test.R`.
 The codes in the `lib` folder are not intended to be run directly but to be called from `main.RMD`.